JianLoong/jianloong.github.io/src/data/blog/statechart.md

 - More complex transition conditions
 - Additional business rules

-This is why state charts are never truly "complete"—requirements evolve, and our models must adapt.
+This is why statecharts are never truly "complete"—requirements evolve, and our models must adapt.

-**The state chart above is not complete but serves as a solid foundation for further refinement.**
+**The statechart above is not complete but serves as a solid foundation for further refinement.**

 ## Conclusion

-State charts enable us to understand requirements more deeply.
-While we could figure out these requirements without state charts, the modeling process forces us to ask critical questions and understand system behavior better.
+Statecharts enable us to understand requirements more deeply.
+While we could figure out these requirements without statecharts, the modeling process forces us to ask critical questions and understand system behavior better.

 From a technical perspective, this understanding helps us:
 - Design better enums and state machines